Strategy Brain Differentiation Strategy Framework

 Differentiation must evolve.

-What is unique today:
+What is unique today becomes standard tomorrow.

 Segmentation Integration

-Different segments may value different differentiation.
+Different segments value different differentiation.

 Three Why Integration

-Differentiation primarily supports:
+Differentiation supports:

 → Why Buy You